JakDaniels/MIOS/README.md

 What's important to remember here is that the code is from the dev-master branch.
 It changes frequently, and very occasionally may not even compile properly!
 The OpenSim code is fetched from a GitHub URL that is configurable in the MIOS config.
 At some point I want to support the loading of specific fixed release versions, but this is not yet supported. :(

-### 6) Use MIOS to grab a basic working set of 'default' opensim configuration files
+### 6) Use MIOS to grab a basic working set of 'default' OpenSim configuration files

 Each OpenSim Instance has to have a set of default configs.
 These may be the ones supplied by the OpenSim developers for running in 'standalone' mode, or by a grid operator such as OSGrid to allow your regions to be a part of their grid.
 In the MIOS config